Marc Laney at firstname.lastname@example.org, Ashley McKenney at email@example.com

-Rice Athletics is actively fundraising for two capital projects: Scholar-Athlete Development Center and Tennis Complex.
+Rice Athletics is actively fundraising for the Scholar-Athlete Development Center.

 The Scholar-Athlete Development Center, funded entirely through philanthropy, will be the signature element of a substantial upgrade to the 60-year-old Rice Stadium.
 Located at the north endzone of the stadium, the center will consist of a strength-training facility, classrooms and study spaces, offices for coaching staff, the Rice Athletic Hall of Fame and a sophisticated rehabilitative- and preventative-medicine facility that will unite our elite scholar-athletes with the nation's leading doctors and researchers from the Texas Medical Center.

 The Tennis Complex, located at the corner of Rice Boulevard and Shepherd Drive, will include 14 lighted playing courts and a new facility with offices, locker rooms and training spaces.
 Beyond growing the seating capacity and adding state-of-the-art playing surfaces, the center will meet the evolving needs of the program by creating one of the premier facilities among our peers.
 The new complex will also allow the university to host conference championships and NCAA events.

 The amazing facilities are possible only through your generous support.
 Funds for these projects are supported 100% by philanthropy.
 Please contact Marc Laney at 713-348-5086 /firstname.lastname@example.org or Ashley McKenney at 713-348-6922/ email@example.com to learn about naming opportunities or ways to support these projects.